sujitkc/desktop-calendar/README.txt

 1) Setup images directory.
   - In this directory, create a directory named 'images' if not already there.
   - Image files named 0.jpg, 1.jpg, ..., 12.jpg, 13.jpg should be placed in
     images/ directory.
-This files correspond to the cover page, January, ...
+These files correspond to the cover page, January, ...
     December and final page respectively.
   - The application will generate valid output only if the above images are provided as specified.
+2) Building the application.
+  - Run 'make' here.
+    make
-2) Running the application.
+3) Running the application.
     ./desktop-calendar <year> <holidays-file-name>

 generates a pdf file desktop-calendar.pdf in the output/ directory.